PROCREATION AND HAND REARING

 a strict science behind all of the eggs not hatching- and it can be narrowed

-down to a few things and should be correct immediately.
+down to a few things and should be corrected immediately.
 Please see the Dedicated Breeder Page for more information.

 For detailed information on breeding, please see the Dedicated Breeder page.

 As soon as the first chick is born, I remove shell grit from the cage.
-There is a small innocence of the grit entering the chicks crop and not emptying properly causing infection.
+There is a small incidence of the grit entering the chicks crop and not emptying properly causing infection.